crime of aggression

 For months, Sergiy Kyslytsya, Ukraine’s ambassador to the United Nations, alongside Christian Wenaweser, Liechtenstein’s envoy, have been leading an effort at the UN to produce a draft resolution to support the notion of establishing an international tribunal to prosecute…

-- Yasuhiro Ueki
+- Opinion by Yasuhiro Ueki

 - • March 7, 2022